bioAI-Oslo/RegDNNs/README.md

 ### Overview of Regularization Techniques

 #### Comparison - No Regularization
-In the absence of any regularization, a model simply minimizes the loss function on the training data.
-This can lead to overfitting, especially in high-dimensional models with many parameters, because the model becomes too complex and learns to fit the training data too closely, including its noise.
+Without any regularization, the model simply minimizes the loss function on the training data.
+This can lead to overfitting, especially in models with many parameters that can fit a lot of noise.
 As a result, it often performs poorly on unseen data.
-Regularization methods are therefore used to prevent overfitting by adding constraints to the learning process.
+I train models without regularization to use as comparison for the different regularization techniques.

 #### L1 Regularization
 L1 regularization, also known as Lasso regularization, involves adding a term to the loss function that penalizes the absolute value of the weights.
 This encourages the model to have sparse weights, meaning that many weights are zero.
 This can lead to a model that is easier to interpret, because it effectively performs feature selection, choosing a subset of the input features to focus on.